Apply Dubai Visa Online

 1. Aquaventure

-Located in the Atlantis The Palm property, Aquaventure is Dubai's biggest waterpark, which can offer some of the world's most adrenaline-pumping attractions at any waterpark.
-The famous waterpark Palm Jumeirah itself consists of two essential towers (Poseidon and Neptune), which are linked by a giant lazy river that carries riders between slides.
+Located in the Atlantis The Palm property, Aquaventure, is Dubai's biggest waterpark, which can offer some of the world's most adrenaline-pumping attractions at any waterpark.
+The famous waterpark Palm Jumeirah consists of two essential towers (Poseidon and Neptune), linked by a giant lazy river that carries riders between slides.
 The park has a range of choices for those who rely on adrenaline, but the toughest will be Poseidon's Vengeance and the Leap of Confidence.
 Before a trap door opens, the former locks riders in a vertical tunnel, allowing them to plunge into the bottom, while the latter is merely a wide-open, almost vertical drop.

 2. Wild Wadi